 The Bachelor of Arts (B.A.) in Medical Humanities program prepares students to become interdisciplinary thinkers with the flexibility to adapt in a world that is rapidly growing more complex, diverse and globally focused.

-To see the program at a glance, download the PDF program profiles.
+To see the sample plan of study, download the PDF program profiles.

 - B.A. in Medical Humanities with an emphasis in Interdisciplinary Studies